vvo/aws-lambda-nodejs-webpack/README.md

 **Update from the maintainer**: Unless you have a good reason to use Webpack with AWS lambda, you should use the default CDK construct (https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html).
 It works really well and is even faster than this Webpack based project, thanks to esbuild.
+I initially wrote this Webpack based construct because, at the time, the official Node.js construct was very slow.
+Since September 2021 I now use the default Node.js construct.

 Consider this package deprecated as I won't be maintaining it, but it works.